RedHenDev/bython/README.md

 $ sudo -H pip3 install bython
 ```

-If you for some reason want to install it from the git repository you can use `git clone` and do a local install instead:
+If for some reason you want to install it from the git repository, you can use `git clone` and do a local install instead:

 ```
 $ git clone https://github.com/mathialo/bython.git